upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/index.md

 Demo Final Score: https://drive.google.com/file/d/1_QCBmADqtFucWOeTyz4wb9dU2vNdQopz/view?usp=sharing

-**In the demo, the device performs the following:**

-A team member starts the game and steps on the correct squares of the nine-grid mat in response to the music and prompts.
-The score appears on the LCD as the game runs.

-1. The system plays the Mario melody.
-2. For each note:
-   * Timer1 controls the note duration.
-   * The ADC reads the pressure on the selected block.
-   * If the user steps on the correct block, the buzzer plays the note.
-   * The LEDs on the matching strip light up.
-3. The score updates immediately when a correct step is detected.

-During gameplay, the mat reads force-sensor data every 50 ± 10 ms. About 0.5 ± 0.1 s before each beat, the LED border around the target block lights up as a hint.
-If the user steps correctly within ±1 s of the cue, the LEDs turn fully bright, the buzzer plays the tone, and the score on the LCD updates within 1 s.
-The LCD shows the score and timing accuracy throughout the song.
-After the song ends, the system displays the final score within 3 s.
-All LED and audio outputs stay synchronized under MCU control, demonstrating stable sensing, visual cues, audio feedback, and real-time scoring.

 ## 2. Abstract

 **This project presents a portable music game mat powered by the ATmega328PB microcontroller.
 The system integrates LEDs, pressure sensors, a buzzer, and an LCD to create an interactive platform where players step in rhythm with preloaded songs.
 Each correct step triggers full light in light strip and sound feedback, while the LCD displays real-time scores.
 The design combines entertainment and exercise, offering a fun way to stay active at home.**

-A computer plays the song.
+**A computer plays the song.
 At the same time, the essential notes from that song were already transformed into real frequencies, then mapped to Timer0 compare values (OCR0B), and saved in the ATmega firmware as fixed arrays.
 These stored notes are organized by pitch into nine frequency sets, matching nine zones on the carpet.
 Four LED strips visually mark a 3×3 grid, dividing the mat into nine blocks.
 As the song progresses, the firmware predicts which block corresponds to the next key note and makes the LED border around that block half-bright just before the note happens.
 If the player steps on the correct block at the expected moment, the MCU instantly outputs the same note’s frequency as sound and turns that block’s LED border fully bright.
 If the player does not step correctly, the MCU outputs no sound and the LEDs stay off.
-This closes the loop: the song runs normally, the firmware forecasts the next key note to preview the block, the footstep decides whether the note is triggered locally in real time, and the LEDs show either a half-bright preview or a full-bright hit result.
+This closes the loop: the song runs normally, the firmware forecasts the next key note to preview the block, the footstep decides whether the note is triggered locally in real time, and the LEDs show either a half-bright preview or a full-bright hit result.**

 ## 3. Motivation